dart-lang/language/working/static metaprogramming/feature_specification.md

 When multiple macros are applied to the same declaration, they are applied right to left.

-Macros applied to different declarations in the same scope can be applied in any order.
+By design, users can't observe the order that macros on different declarations are applied.

 ## APIs

-The specific apis for macros are being prototyped currently, and the docs are hosted [here][docs].
+The specific APIs for macros are being prototyped currently, and the docs are hosted [here][docs].

 ### Macro API

-All macros implement a subtype of the [Macro][Macro] class, so you can follow the "Implementors" links to see all the available types of macros.
+Every macro is a user-defined class that implements one or more special macro interfaces.
+Every macro interface is a subtype of a root [Macro][] type.
+There are interfaces for each kind of declaration macros can be applied to — class, function, etc. Then, for each of those, there is an interface for each macro phase — type, declaration, and definition.

+A single macro class can implement as many of these interfaces as it wants to.
+This can allow a single macro to participate in multiple phases and to support being applied to multiple kinds of declarations.

 Here are some direct links to the root interfaces for each phase:

-- [TypeMacro][TypeMacro]
+- [TypeMacro][]
-- [DeclarationMacro][DeclarationMacro]
+- [DeclarationMacro][]
-- [DefinitionMacro][DefinitionMacro]
+- [DefinitionMacro][]

-Each of these has more specific implementations for the specific type of declaration that they annotate.
-So for instance the [ClassDeclarationMacro][ClassDeclarationMacro] is the interface used for macros that apply to classes, and run in the "declaration" phase.
+As an example, the interface you should implement for a macro that runs on classes in the declaration phase is [ClassDeclarationMacro][].

 ### Introspection API

-The first argument to any method that you override in your macro is the introspection object.
-This is a representation of the declaration that was annotated with the macro.
+The first argument to any method that you implement in your macro is the introspection object.
+This is a representation of the declaration that the macro was applied to.

-For example, lets look at the [ClassDeclarationMacro][ClassDeclarationMacro] API, which has the following method that you must override:
+For example, lets look at the [ClassDeclarationMacro][] API, which has the following method that you must override:

 ```dart
 class ClassDeclarationMacro implements DeclarationMacro {